 This should go without saying but I’ve seen my fair share of boobs and butts here in Thailand, and it wasn’t welcomed.
 Imagine what the locals think?
 The shorts that have your butt cheeks hanging out (why is this a thing?) and low cut shirts and tanks are a huge no-no here.

-Examples of what NOT to wear:
+Examples of what NOT to wear in Thailand:

 What to Wear in Thailand: